chornge/audio-epistles/README.md

 ![Design Doc](./DESIGN-DOC.excalidraw.png)

 - **Video Service:** Fetches the latest video ID from a YouTube playlist.
-- **Publish Service:** Updates the local JSON state.
+- **Processor Service:** Checks if ID in Database and triggers the Chrome WebDriver.
-- **Episode Service:** Extracts sermon chapter, trims audio and stores file.
+- **Episode Service:** Extracts sermon chapter, trims audio and stores audio file.
-- **Scheduler Service:** Bundles audio file, title, description then uploads the episode to Spotify/Anchor.fm.
+- **WebDriver Service:** Bundles audio file, title & description into an episode to upload to Spotify/Anchor.fm.
-- **CronJob:** Triggers the application every hour.
+- **CronJob:** Runs the application every hour.

 ## Features/Qualities